Ujjalt/ujjaltimshina/_pages/about.md

   <p style="font-family: Georgia, serif; color: #1a3d1a;">My undergraduate project is titled <em><span style="font-style: italic; font-weight: bold; color: #1a3d1a;">"Foundations of Set Theory: The Zermelo–Fraenkel Axioms with Choice"</span></em>.</p>

   <p style="font-family: Georgia, serif; color: #1a3d1a;">I am also deeply interested in teaching, outreach, and sharing ideas.
 I have worked as a teaching assistant at IIIT Delhi and as a guest lecturer at Sikkim Global Technical University.
-I enjoy participating in mathematics Olympiad training camps, workshops, and mentoring students.
-I am also a student member of the <span style="color: #1a3d1a;">Institute of Mathematical Statistics (IMS)</span>, with my <strong style="color: #1a3d1a;">Membership ID: 38250</strong>.</p>
+I enjoy participating in mathematics Olympiad training camps, workshops, and mentoring students. </p>

   <p style="font-family: Georgia, serif; color: #1a3d1a;">I have authored a book, <span style="font-weight: bold; color: #1a3d1a;">Beyond Answers: Beauty of Mathematical Questions</span>.
 It was my first attempt at writing and not perfect, but it reflects my interest in learning through questions.
 The book is available on Amazon and Notion Press.</p>